amboar/amboar.github.io/notes/2022/05/13/opkg-based-development-workflow.md

 src/gz x86_64-nativesdk http://192.168.0.10:8000/x86_64-nativesdk
 ```

+The [`bitbake package-index` command][8] is necessary to ensure the package
+archive is in a usable state before we parse the data with `gen_opkg_conf`.

-Paste the output into a file in the target environment.
-In this example we'll
+Paste the output from `gen_opkg_conf ...` into a file in the target environment.
-use the path `~/opkg.conf`.
+In this example we'll use the path `~/opkg.conf`.
+At this point `opkg` is ready

-At this point `opkg` is ready to go, save for some minor details like read-only
+to go, save for some minor details like read-only root filesystems.
-root filesystems.

 ### Preparing the root filesystem